Common Lisp the Language, 2nd Edition

 appears more than once in the input.
 (The test argument of

-specifies the equality test between keys; it
+scan-alist specifies the equality test between keys; it

-.)
+defaults to eql.)
 The two outputs have the same length.

-Each V is the value
+is the value

-returned by the appropriate accessing function (
+returned by the appropriate accessing function (cdr of

-respectively) when given K.
+respectively) when given K

-scan-alist
+. scan-alist and

-scan keys in the order they appear in the
+scan-plist scan keys in the order they appear in the

-scans keys in no particular
+underlying structure. scan-hash scans keys in no particular

 order.